MobileChromeApps/mobile-chrome-apps/docs/GettingStarted.md

 * Option A: From the command line, using the `cca` tool, or
 * Option B: By using an IDE, like Eclipse or Xcode.
 The use of an IDE is entirely optional (but often useful) to assist with launching, configuring, and debugging your hybrid mobile application.

-Both options are described below however note that the command line `cca` tool is used with both.

 ### Option A: Develop and build using the command line

 From the root of your `cca`-generated project folder:

 #### Android
 * To run your app on the Android Emulator: `cca emulate android`
-  * Note: This requires that you've set up an emulator `avd`.
+  * Note: This requires that you've set up an emulator.
 You can run `android avd` to set this up.
-Download additional Emulator images by running `android`.
+Download additional emulator images by running `android`.
 To make the intel images run faster, install [Intel's HAXM](http://software.intel.com/en-us/articles/intel-hardware-accelerated-execution-manager/).
 * To run your app on a connected Android device: `cca run android`

 #### iOS